runite-drill/music-mod-creation-tool/README.md

 The tool can be freely used at https://runite-drill.github.io/music-mod-creation-tool/.

+Note: This tool works best on Chrome and is unsupported on Safari and Internet Explorer.

 ### How to use this tool

 Creating music mod files with this tool is very easy.